 132 Brixton Hill, SW2 1RS

-You won’t exactly struggle to find quality Caribbean fare in Brixton.
+You won’t exactly think there's a dearth Caribbean restaurants in London when you're knocking about Brixton.
 The area has got a strong afro-Caribbean community with some of the finest saltfish fritters and free-range jerk chicken being found at Negril.
 The Brixton Hill café is a favourite among the young and the old thanks to the sheer quality and depth of the food it serves.
 It’s a haven for everyone from students seeking perfectly crisp chicken skin to disgruntled office worker in need of a completely Ital-abiding meal.
 Whisper this quietly but that mouth-watering selection of Rastafarian-style eats might just be some of the best vegan cooking in the whole capital.